Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/TESTING.md

 ### 7. Footer Section

 **Link Functionality:**
-'Privacy Policy' and 'Terms of Use' links direct to the correct pages.
 The layout and content in the footer are well-displayed on various screen sizes.

 ### 8. Cross-Browser and Device Compatibility